Privacy Act 2020

 You could also call this:

-“What to include when writing an information sharing agreement”
+"What to include when writing an agreement to share personal information"

-For agreements made under section 142, you need to choose a lead agency, clearly describe the type of agencies that can be part of the agreement, and include a list that clearly shows which agencies in that group are part of the agreement.
+If the agreement is made under section 142, you must choose a lead agency and say which other agencies can be part of the agreement.
+You must also make a list of the agencies that are part of the agreement.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 145: Governor-General may approve information sharing agreement by Order in Council
+145: Governor-General may approve information sharing agreement by Order in Council, or

 Information sharing